Divinity School Admissions

 As you explore about our commitments, our faculty, our centers and programs, and our community life and worship, we hope you will make plans to spend a day with us and see if Vanderbilt is right for you.
 Be sure to also check out the Divinity School's Facebook page at http://www.facebook.com/vandydiv.
 We look forward to being in touch!

-~ Rev. Katherine H. Smith, Director of Admissions
+~ Rev. Katherine H. Smith, Assistant Dean for Admissions, Vocation, and Stewardship

 Life at VDS

 The Student Government Association and denominational groups coordinate regular social events and activities including afternoon hikes, tailgates at football games, potluck dinners, and seasonal field trips.
-Our many student organizations offer a host of events each week ranging from community lunches to weekly yoga classes, social justice workshops, and the annual Gala celebration in the spring.
-To read more about the events happening at VDS, check out the Student Life Portal and calendar!
+A wide and rich variety of active student organizations offer a host of events each week ranging from community lunches to yoga classes, social justice workshops, and the annual Gala celebration dance in the spring.
+To read more about the events happening at VDS, check out our Student Organizations and calendar!

 Vanderbilt University has a total enrollment of almost 7,000 undergraduates and almost 6,000 graduate and professional students.
 For more information on Vanderbilt University, we invite you to visit http://www.vanderbilt.edu/about/facts/.